mo10serek/CST8914-lab11/README.md

 ## Question 1

-When testing with the keyboard there are no keyboard interaction missing.
-I test it with the `Enter`, `Tab`, and `shift + Tab` keys and they are working fine.
+When testing with the keyboard, there are no keyboard interaction missing.
+I test it with the `Enter`, `Space`, `Tab`, and `shift + Tab` keys and they are working fine.

 ## Question 2